Learn and Explore

 The goal of the Invasive Plant Management program is to provide a comprehensive framework to protect the park’s natural and cultural resources from the impacts of non-native invasive plants.
 Yosemite resource managers use Integrated Pest Management (IPM), a sustainable approach to managing pests, by combining the best available science and tools in a way that minimizes risk, whether human health, environmental, or economic.
 Elements of IPM include prevention, inventory/early detection, prioritization, treatment, monitoring, and education and outreach.
 Managers implement IPM through adaptive management which promotes flexible decision making to allow for program adjustments in the face of uncertainties and with an aim to reduce uncertainty over time via monitoring.
 This process allows resource objectives to be met while information is gathered and lessons are learned, in hopes of continually improving future management.

-Prevention measures also include working with contractors on two separate prevention programs: equipment inspection [63 Kb PDF], and pre-procurement gravel-pit inspection [190 kb PDF].
+Prevention measures also include working with contractors on two separate prevention programs; equipment inspection and pre-procurement gravel-pit inspection.
 All heavy equipment entering the park is inspected to make sure weed seed harboring soil is cleaned from the machine before it arrives at the park.
 All gravel, fill, topsoil, and other construction materials are sourced from within the park or from inspected gravel pits to reduce the introduction and spread of infestations.
 An additional preventative measure is the cooperation between Yosemite National Park and the park concessioner to use certified weed-free forage to feed stock.

 There are numerous ways in which invasive plant seeds can slip through the cracks of even the most rigorous prevention systems.
 Therefore, a system of early detection is necessary to enable a rapid management response to new invasions.
 The goals of the inventory component of IPM are to: